lisett_icon.jpg

 Many types of carbon credits currently available on the market fail these quality tests.
 That is a sad fact.

 In the short to medium term, the conversion of the global economy (currently emitting just under 50 gigatonnes of CO2 annually) to a Net-Zero economy will still require unavoidable emissions - generated, for example, even by “green” activities such as manufacturing solar panels or electric cars.
-This is where the voluntary carbon market has its place - and where it can be a part of the solution.

 What can we do to avoid “fake” carbon credits and use the voluntary carbon market for good, not ill?